Communist Party of Mexico (1994)

 The Communist Party of Mexico (Partido Comunista de México, PCM) is a communist party in Mexico.
+It advocates internationalism of the proletariat, Leninist organizational theory based on democratic centralism, and Marxism-Leninism.

-The party was originally named the Party of Mexican Communists (Partido de los Comunistas Mexicanos).
+In 1994 an organizing committee was formed to create the Party of Mexican Communists (Partido de los Comunistas Mexicanos).
 It was renamed the Communist Party of Mexico in 2010.